cinch-project/docs/cinch/commands/create.md

 {:toc}
 ----

 The `create` command creates a new project.
-This includes creating the project configuration, changelog and history schema.
+This includes creating the project configuration, migration store and history.
 A project is required before being able to manage a database target.

 ## Usage
 ```bash